 It’s also important to note that expertise will look different depending on your industry and the topic at hand.

 Google splits topic types into two categories, which we’ll explore in greater detail later: YMYL and non-YMYL.
-YMYL stands for “Your Money or Your Life” and essentially encompasses any topic that can have an impact on people’s health and wellbeing.
+YMYL stands for “Your Money or Your Life” and essentially encompasses any topic that can impact people’s health and well-being.

 For most YMYL topics, Google wants to see content creators with more formal and concrete credentials — think education, certifications and other forms of formal expertise.